-Our holistic approach also helps to create healthier buildings and improved work/learning environments by addressing issues with indoor air quality, humidity and temperature control.
+Our holistic approach also helps to create healthier buildings and improved work and learning environments by addressing ventilation, indoor air quality, humidity and temperature control issues.

 Clean Energy Corps students obtain valuable experience in working with clients, delivering technical presentations, and applying their learning on data analysis, building science and diagnostics, and energy technologies.

 Working with Clean Energy Corps

 We select our projects on a case by case basis, depending on factors including the needs of municipal clients, the learning opportunity for our students, and the expected impact of our role in the project.
 Municipal representatives interested in working with us should write to Lauren Mattison.
 If we have capacity to take on new projects, we will talk with you to understand your community’s interests and needs, do preliminary analysis of your municipal energy use, and work with you to prioritize your facilities and identify a project that will be appropriate for both the community and our program.
 Communities are also welcome to contact us with specific project requests.